Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

 The four-acceleration of the FIDOS is defined as

 and using the fact that $\K$ is a Killing vector, it may be computed in the standard manner

 That is

-The surface gravity is now defined by taking the norm $||\A_\mathrm{FIDO}||$, multiplying by the lapse function, $ ||\K|| = \sqrt{(\rho/c)\;[c^2-v^2]}$, and taking the limit as one approaches the horizon: $|v|\to c$ (remember that we are currently dealing with the static case).
+The surface gravity is now defined by taking the norm $||\A_\mathrm{FIDO}||$, multiplying by the lapse function, $ ||\K|| = \sqrt{(\rho/c_s)\;[c_s^2-v^2]}$, and taking the limit as one approaches the horizon: $|v|\to c$ (remember that we are currently dealing with the static case).
 The net result is

-so that the surface gravity is given in terms of a normal derivative by\footnote{Because of the background Minkowski metric there can be no possible confusion as to the definition of this normal derivative.}
+so that the surface gravity is given in terms of a normal derivative by\footnote{Because of the background Minkowski metric there can be no possible confusion as to the definition of this normal derivative.
+Sign conventions are to be chosen such that the surface gravity of outer horizons is positive, while the surface gravity of inner horizons is negative. }

-This is not quite Unruh's result~\cite{Unruh:1981cg,Unruh:1994zw,Unruh:1995je} since he implicitly took the speed of sound to be a position-independent constant.
-The fact that prefactor $\rho/c$ drops out of the final result for the surface gravity can be justified by appeal to the known conformal invariance of the surface gravity~\cite{Jacobson:1993pf}.
-Though derived in a totally different manner, this result is also compatible with the expression for ``surface-gravity'' obtained in the solid-state black holes of Reznik~\cite{Reznik:1997ag}, wherein a position dependent (and singular) refractive index plays a role analogous to the acoustic metric.
-As a further consistency check, one can go to the spherically symmetric case and check that this reproduces the results for ``dirty black holes'' enunciated in~\cite{Visser:1992qh}.
+This is not quite Unruh's result \citep{Unruh:1981cg, Unruh:1995je} since he implicitly took the speed of sound to be a position-independent constant.
+(This is of course a completely appropriate approximation for water, which was the working fluid he was considering.)
+The fact that prefactor $\rho/c_s$ drops out of the final result for the surface gravity can be justified by appeal to the known conformal invariance of the surface gravity \citep{Jacobson:1993pf}.
+Though derived in a totally different manner, this result is also compatible with the expression for the ``surface-gravity'' obtained in the solid-state black holes of \citet{Reznik:1997ag}, wherein a position dependent (and singular) refractive index plays a role analogous to the acoustic metric.
+As a further consistency check, one can go to the spherically symmetric case and check that this reproduces the results for ``dirty black holes'' enunciated in \citet{Visser:1992qh}.
+Finally, note that we can also write the expression for surface gravity as